Breast biopsy: Core needle biopsy

 Core needle biopsy (CNB) is another percutaneous ("through the skin") method of breast biopsy that became more popular than FNA in the 1990s due to the larger sample of tissue CNB provides.
 This method is usually done under ultrasound guidance and involves using two needles, one inner "puncture" needle that is inserted into the mass, and a wider gauge needle with an open "gap" or "trough" on one side that allows for tissue to enter.
-A spring-loaded sheath then is triggered by the technician that covers the trough in the needle to allow sample tissue to be separated and removed for analysis.
-Typically four tissue samples are removed to minimize sample error.
+A spring-loaded sheath is then triggered by the technician that covers the trough in the needle to allow sample tissue to be separated and removed for analysis.
+Typically, four tissue samples are removed to minimize sample error.
 To prevent the need to pierce the breast repeatedly, a coaxial needle is left in place on top of the mass as a guide.
 CNB has a higher sensitivity for cancer than FNA, has lower false negatives, and has proven more successful in finding rare breast diseases like lobular carcinoma.
 However, this method still has relatively high rates of false negatives compared to surgical or vacuum-assisted methods due to the overall low volume of tissue removed.
 Also, because breast tissue can be difficult to target on ultrasound, as many as 5–10% of suspicious lesions are missed by the needle and may result in a high rate of false negatives, or the need for additional biopsies.

+Stereotactic biopsy

+Stereotactic biopsy is done with the help of a specialized device, which provides mammographic guidance.
+For a stereotactic biopsy, morbid obesity is a relative contraindication due to the weight limitations of the devices.
+Pregnancy and breast compression size may also be contraindications, depending on the modality being used.